knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

-# Knative Kafka Broker
+# Knative Broker for Apache Kafka

-The Knative Kafka Broker is an Apache Kafka native implementation of the Knative Broker API that reduces network hops, supports any Kafka version, and has a better integration with Kafka for the Broker and Trigger model.
+The Knative Broker for Apache Kafka is an implementation of the Knative Broker API natively targeting Apache Kafka to reduce network hops and offering a better integration with Apache Kafka for the Broker and Trigger API model.

 Notable features are: